kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 ```

 * Support for System V Message Queues using `##` operator.
 This passes the output of an input command via Message Queues, which then pipes it to other commands.
+(Note : Unfortunately enough, this is the comment syntax for bash)

 * Support for Shared Memory Redirection using `SS` operator.
 This is similar to the `##` operator, but uses the system's Shared Memory for faster execution and does not have the limitation of a fixed buffer size like Message Queues.